 Currently, there is a nil rate band (NRB) and a residence nil rate band (RNRB), which are locked in until April 2026.
 Assets, gifts or savings worth less than £325,000 won’t be liable for IHT.
 If you’re passing down a property to direct descendants that is, or was once, your home, it will only be liable for IHT if it’s worth more than £500,000.

-Your heirs will pay inheritance tax at the current rate of 40 per cent on the net value of any assets you own on your death, over the available nil rate bands.
-Any assets you have given away in the previous seven years will also be liable for inheritance tax.
+Over these thresholds, your heirs will pay 40% inheritance tax on the net value of any assets they inherit.
+Any assets you give away in the seven years before your death will also be liable for inheritance tax.

 The earlier we start planning the better

 Using careful planning and expert insight, we can help you manage your IHT position.
 We’ll work together to plan ahead and review your will(s) to make sure they’re tax efficient.
 If your assets will be more tax efficient in a different structure, like a trust or personal investment company, we’ll help you set this up.

 We can also help if you own assets overseas or are a UK resident non-domiciled individual, and we’ll tell you if you’d benefit from getting advice in another country.
 If you have more than one will, including one in a different country, we’ll make sure they don’t contradict each other and that you can take advantage of double tax treaties.